huggingface/blog/audio-datasets.md

 | [AMI](https://huggingface.co/datasets/edinburghcstr/ami)                                | Meetings                    | Spontaneous           | 100         | ✅      | ✅           | CC-BY-4.0       | Noisy speech conditions          |

-Refer to the [Google Colab](https://colab.research.google.com/github/sanchit-gandhi/notebooks/blob/main/audio_datasets_colab.ipynb) for a guide on evaluating a system on all eight English speech recognition datasets in **one script**.
+Refer to the [Google Colab](https://colab.research.google.com/github/sanchit-gandhi/notebooks/blob/main/audio_datasets_colab.ipynb) for a guide on evaluating a system on all eight English speech recognition datasets in one script.

 The following dataset descriptions are largely taken from the [ESB Benchmark](https://arxiv.org/abs/2210.13352) paper.